 The Genesis account of creation tells us that from the beginning, humanity was created to work.
 God puts Adam in the garden to “work and watch over it.”
 The Scripture provides an insight into our nature: We are all, man and woman, called into this life to find our vocation, the work that is uniquely ours and contributes to the flourishing of the wider community.

 At the center of all economic activity is human productivity; God himself calls us to be productive (see Genesis 1:28).
 That being said, we must devise a system that seeks to balance certain essential interests.
-That would include a system that fosters the best quality and most efficient means of production (i.e., excellence in all things; see Ecc.
-9:10, 1 Cor.
-10:31).
+That would include a system that fosters the best quality and most efficient means of production (i.e., excellence in all things; see Ecclesiastes 9:10, 1 Corinthians 10:31).

 More than any other economic system, free markets encourage quality and efficiencies by means of competition.
 The best and most affordable wins the loyalty of the consumer.
 In competition, both the interests of producer and consumer remain in closer balance.
 The free market producer must provide what people want or need at a price people are able and willing to pay.
 Centralized economies diminish or eliminate this essential competitive condition.